DevOps-PracticeOrg/hubot/README.md

 ## Response

-Response ligic is not completed yet.
+Response logic is not completed yet.
-- Now, Kitty can't mention a person in a room.
+`Now, Kitty can't mention a person in a room.`

 ```
 sendResponse = (result) ->